jameshume/jehtech/src/html/electronics/inductors.md

 V_T = \sqrt{13}\cos(\omega t -56.31^\circ)
 $$

-Blimey that was a bit of a mouthful!
-But we got there, we found the total voltage and its phase!
+We got there, we found the total voltage and its phase!

+But here's a question, *phase relative to what?!*.

+---

+That looks quite easy, but I think the maths just worked out in this example.
+Mostly doing it the "pure trig" way is much harder than using phasors...

 Now lets solve it a different way, using [phasors](../mathsy_stuff/math_revision.html#phasors) to make the maths simpler!